utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-interface.md

     url: "https://www.postman.com/case-studies/built/"
 ---

-The Postman Flows interface has three main parts: the toolbar, the right sidebar, and the console.
+The Postman Flows interface includes the toolbar, the right sidebar, the minimap, the console, and the **Share, Fork, and Deploy** buttons.

 ## Contents